Last Updated on September 27, 2023 by theadmin

 - Large number of duplicate/suspicious queries.

 That is not a definitive list, but it’s the sort of things that many websites look out for when checking for proxies.
 When you think about it, they’re common sense especially if you consider the queries from the other side of the coin.
-First of all remember that especially in commercial setups, the proxy is there to make you look like a legitimate customers.
+First of all remember that especially in commercial setups, the proxy is there to make you look like a legitimate customer with each connection.
 If you’re trying to stock up on the latest Jordan’s to fill your eBay inventory then routing your internet connection through a proxy server based in Lagos, Nigeria is not a wise move.
 Firstly the country has a poor reputation for online fraud and secondly an E-commerce site set up to service the US market is not going to be interested in Nigerian based traffic.

 Indeed most commercial servers are already programmed to detect high risk countries and flag them for potential fraud.
 It’s not entirely fair but e-commerce sites have learnt to their cost where most fraudulent transactions come from and often simply block them.
 Indeed many entrepreneurs resell in these countries at hugely inflated prices simply because items are so hard to obtain legitimately.
 If you start using addresses which suffer IP bans due to location you’re at best wasting your money, at worse losing valuable accounts – it will be no difference than using the free proxy lists.
 Any number of these addresses in your proxy rotation can cause issues whether they’re rotated automatically, manually or via an API call.
 The technology behind those dedicated proxies is important but not as much as using the right rotating IP addresses for the task.

 The most basic answer is of course, simply by trial and error.
 The best proxies depend largely on the purpose you’re using them for – a network of proxies may be fabulous for Ticketmaster but may be completely blocked out by Google or Instagram.
 You might be lucky and find extremely cheap, generic proxies that work brilliantly for you – although this is more likely for scraping and research tools than with commercially focused software.
 In most circumstances though you’ll find the best proxy providers will specifically group and manage their proxy resources for specific purposes.
 If a block of IP addresses is constantly used to access a specific website by hundreds of paying customers then they’ll quickly get blacklisted.
 However if the proxies are carefully monitored and rotated properly they can often be used indefinitely for a specific purpose.
 Much will depend on the professionalism of your proxy service, the IPs, the proxy API and how you use all these elements.

 There’s no better alternative in my opinion to simply speaking to an experienced, honest proxy provider who will guide you to the right proxy services for your geo targeting and IP pool needs.
 There are a few proxy providers who really know what they’re doing and make a real effort to protect their resources.
 After all although anyone can create simple proxies based in datacentres very easily, residential proxies are much more difficult to obtain and cost lots of money to replace.
 These are proxies with residential IP addresses which are much less likely to be flagged or blocked by ordinary websites.

 Indeed any company with these sorts of resources will be very careful to configure the other aspects which are likely to raise red flags.
 For example creating unique user agents and properly relaying the native referrer source from each individual IP address.